Hofstetter Turbo

 The Hofstetter Turbo is a Brazilian sports car created in the 1980s by Mario Richard Hofstetter.
 In 1980, Hofstetter started to draw a prototype of the car.
 The idea was to produce a domestically built sports car, since the Brazilian government had strict policies on importing foreign cars at the time.
 In 1982, he started to put the mid-engined car together with some other workers, and began the Hofstetter company in 1984.
 Hofstetter was only able to sell 18 cars between 1986–1991.

 Performance

 The Turbo featured a fiberglass body with gull-wing doors that were reportedly inspired by the Alfa Romeo Carabo concept car.
 The interior was upholstered in leather and featured an early digital dash.
-Early models of the Turbo were powered by a 1.8 L Inline-four engine from the Volkswagen Passat which was then equipped with a Garrett turbocharger and coupled to a 4-speed manual gearbox.
-These engines reportedly produced 140 hp at 5,000 rpm, and would accelerate the car from 0-60 mph in 9.3 seconds and reach a top speed of 120 mph.
+Early models of the Turbo were powered by a 1.8 L Inline-four engine from the Volkswagen Passat, which was then equipped with a Garrett turbocharger and coupled to a 4-speed manual gearbox.
+These engines reportedly produced 140 hp at 5,000 rpm, allowing the car to accelerate from 0-60 mph in 9.3 seconds and reach a top speed of 120 mph.
 Later models used a 2.0 L inline-four engine out of a Volkswagen Santana that was also turbocharged with a Garrett turbo.
 This engine reportedly produced 210 hp and increased the top speed to 147 mph.